Zaza Pachulia

-Zaza Pachulia (ზაზა ფაჩულია; [zaza patʃʰulia] born Zaur Pachulia; February 10, 1984) is a Georgian professional basketball executive and former player who is a basketball operations consultant for the Golden State Warriors of the National Basketball Association (NBA).
-He won two NBA championships with the Warriors in 2017 and 2018.
-He has played for the Georgia national team, captaining them in multiple tournaments.
+Zaza Pachulia (ზაზა ფაჩულია; [zaza patʃʰulia] born Zaur Pachulia; 10 February 1984) is a Georgian professional basketball executive and former player who is a basketball operations consultant for the Golden State Warriors of the National Basketball Association (NBA).

+Beginning his professional career in Turkey as a teenager, Pachulia was drafted in the second round of the 2003 NBA draft by the Orlando Magic.
+He played for seven teams in his 16-year NBA career, winning two championships with the Warriors in 2017 and 2018.
+He also played for the Georgia national team, captaining them in multiple tournaments.
+Pachulia also had a reputation of being a "dirty" player, notably injuring Kawhi Leonard during the 2017 playoffs that led to a rule change named after him, called the "Zaza rule".

 Professional career

 Ülkerspor (1999–2003)

 Pachulia started playing basketball at an early age in Georgia.
 He was approximately 6 ft 8 in at the age of 13.
 He was scouted and recruited by the Turkish professional team Ülkerspor when he was a teenager.
 He became a member of the Georgian junior national basketball team at a young age, leading them at various tournaments.

 Orlando Magic (2003–2004)

 Once he distinguished himself with Ülkerspor, Pachulia was drafted in the second round by the Orlando Magic during the 2003 NBA draft.